madoar/angular-archwizard/README.md

 The second two layouts `large-filled-symbols` and `large-empty-symbols` optionally add a symbol in the center of the circle, for each step of your wizard, in the navigation bar, if such a symbol has been defined for the step.

+#### \[navBarDirection\]
+Normally the steps in the navigation bar are layed out from left to right or from top to bottom.
+In some cases, like with languages that are written from right to left, it may be required to change this direction to layout the steps from right to left.
+To layout the steps from right to left you can pass `right-to-left` to the `navBarDirection` input of the wizard component.

 #### \[navigationMode\]
 `ng2-archwizard` supports three different navigation modes:
 - **strict** navigation mode: